mbezdek/confabularium/stories/the-residue.md

 I cried a little at the kitchen table and I'm not entirely sure why.

 She called when she got it.
 She said she could tell I'd written it myself.
 I asked her how.
 She was quiet for a moment and then she said: *because of the crossed-out parts.*

 ---

-**April 19**

-At the gallery again, alone this time.

-There was a sculpture near the back — an old piece, rough, clearly labored over, with the marks of reworking visible in the surface.
-I stood in front of it for a long time.
-I thought about the person who made it.
-The hours.
-The uncertainty.
-The private negotiations between what they wanted and what their hands could do.

-I thought about the before that Theo said was missing from the generated work.
-How you could see it here — all the befores, pressed into the surface, still there.

----